DinoChiesa/Apigee-GCS-Get/README.md

 You can also do these things using [gcloud](https://cloud.google.com/sdk/docs/install), but I don't know the exact steps!

 ## Apigee Setup

 Use the Apigee Admin UI to:

-1. Create an encrypted KVM called 'secrets'
+1. Create an environment-scoped encrypted KVM called 'secrets'

 2. Import and Deploy the sharedflow.